 Step 2.
 Download the latest version of Rufus software from its official website.

 Step 3.
-After that run, the setup files from any version of Windows.
+After that, run the setup file from any version of Windows.

 Step 5.
 Rufus will automatically detect the USB flash drive connected to that system.

 Step 6.
-Select the “Disk or ISO image” (check select) option under the Boot selection drop-down.
+Select the “Disk or ISO image (Please Select)” under the Boot selection drop-down.

 Step 8.
 After that, select the bootable ISO file.
 This application will automatically detect the Windows version from the ISO file.

 Step 9.
-Select Standard Windows installation because we will create a bootable USB flash drive of the Windows 10 operating system under the Image Option.
+Select Standard Windows installation under the Image option because we will create a bootable USB flash drive of the Windows 10 operating system.

 Step 11.
-The next is Volume Label; leave it as it is or change it to something rememberable.
+The next option is the Volume label.
+Leave it as it is, or change it to something memorable.

 Step 12.
 The file system is the next option.
-Now you need to select NTFS and FAT32 file systems.
+Now, you need to select NTFS or FAT32 file systems.
 For faster installation, choose NTFS, as it takes less time than the FAT32 file system.

 Step 13.
 Then click on the Start button with the above steps when ready.